20% off your first purchase with code: SHOP24

 Just as there is a diverse world of books written by black authors, there are many important contributions to the fields of science, sports, education, law, and history that were made by black individuals.

-There are so many outstanding black leaders and cultural icons to learn from such as: Mae Jemison, Nelson Mandela, Jackie Robinson, Booker T. Washington, George Washington Carver, Barack Obama, and Mary McLeod Bethune
+There are so many outstanding black leaders and cultural icons such as: Mae Jemison, Nelson Mandela, Jackie Robinson, Booker T. Washington, George Washington Carver, Barack Obama, and Mary McLeod Bethune

 These are a few that I like to focus on as quality materials are widely available on each of them.